-This pertains to those accounts in corporate and commercial segment where the debtors ability to pay the principal and interest is very strong.
+This pertains to those accounts where the debtors ability to pay the principal and interest is very strong.

 Standard grade

 This pertains to those accounts that display potential weakness.
 The debtors are considered highly speculative in terms of capacity to pay interest and repay principal in accordance with the credit terms.